 Now for gloves don’t go for the absolute cheapest you can get, these ones below are still pretty cheap but will last you a while.

 Or if you have a few more pounds to spare and like to go for the best type of kit (which is still reasonably cheap) then you can go for some of the better makes like Sandee or Twins.

-To look after your teeth and give you something to bite down on during sparring you will need a gumshield, they run up to £60 for one made by your dentist but you can pick up a suitable and adequate one for around the £10 price range.
+To look after your teeth and give you something to bite down on during sparring you will need a gumshield, they run up to £60 for one made by your dentist but you can pick up a suitable and adequate one for under £10.

 For sparring we use Muay Thai shin Guards as they suit us best.
 You will want to get a shin guard which covers the foot as well as the shin.
 And I would avoid the MMA sleeve type shin guards as they take ages to get on and off.
 Krav Maga sessions are pretty fast paced and you will be switching between training with kit (for safety) and training without kit (for realism).